 However, modern-day shock collars are used to repress specific unwanted behaviors in your dog: barking, food aggression, escaping the yard, etc. Today’s shock collars aren’t the punishing devices they used to embody.
 No longer does a shock collar make your dog fear you.

 See, the shock provided by modern day shock collars is safe.
 It will get your dog’s attention without hurting them, unlike the grotesque older devices.
-On the best dog shock collars, there are levels of enforcement you can control.
+On the best collars, there are levels of enforcement you can control.
 This control allows you to set the level of shock you feel comfortable delivering.

 Additionally, most shock collars now send a beep or warning before delivering the shock.
 The beep/warning allows you to communicate a verbal command before the shock hits the dog.